MicrosoftDocs/windows-itpro-docs/devices/surface-hub/use-room-control-system-with-surface-hub.md

 You can use a standard RJ-11 (6P6C) connector to connect the Surface Hub serial port to a room control system.
 This is the recommended method.
 You can also use an RJ-11 4-conductor cable, but we do not recommend this method.

-This diagram shows the correct pinout usedfor an RJ-11 (6P6C) to DB9 cable.
+This diagram shows the correct pinout used for an RJ-11 (6P6C) to DB9 cable.

 ![image showing the wiring diagram.](images/room-control-wiring-diagram.png)